Albert Abongo

 Albert Abongo (born September 15, 1959) is a Ghanaian politician and civil engineer.
 Abongo is from the Bongo District near the city of Bolgatanga, Upper East Region and is a member of the National Democratic Congress and the Member of Parliament for Bongo.

 Early life and education

 Albert Abongo was born in 1959 at Gowrie-Bongo in the Upper East Region of Ghana.

 He holds a Bachelor of Science degree in civil engineering from the Kwame Nkrumah University of Science and Technology in 1986.
 He also attended University of Trondheim in Norway and studied Ports and Coastal Engineering in 1992.
 He worked as a civil engineer with the Ghana Ports and Harbours Authority prior to entering politics.
-He is a Christian and married with seven children.
+He is a Christian and married with three children.

 Career

 Abongo is an engineer by profession.

 Politics

 Abongo is a member of the National Democratic Congress and was the Upper East Regional Minister.

 In February 2009, he was appointed Minister for Water Resources, Works and Housing by President Mills.
 He had a run of 4 terms in office as the member of the parliament representing the Bongo Constituency coming into office in January 2001.
 He was also a member of the committee on Health, House, Land and Forestry.